Flag of Antarctica: Graham Bartram's proposal (1996)

 Graham Bartram, the chief vexillologist of a British organization, the Flag Institute, designed another proposal in 1996 for a 3D Atlas program developed by The MultiMedia Corporation and published by Electronic Arts.
 Using the flag of the United Nations as his model, he chose a plain white map of the continent on a blue background to symbolize neutrality.
 The flag was inspired by the emblem of the Antarctic Treaty System.

 Vexillologist Ted Kaye had Bartram's design printed and took them with him on an Antarctic cruise.
 At Kaye's request, it flew at the Brazilian base Comandante Ferraz and the British museum at Port Lockroy.
 Since 2015, Bartram's design has been used on most supported platforms as the "Flag of Antarctica" emoji implemented using the regional indicator symbol sequence AQ.

-Redesign

-In a 2024 update to his design, Bartram introduced modifications to the flag which were aimed at raising awareness about the environmental challenges facing the continent, specifically focusing on the issue of microplastic pollution.
-This initiative seeks to highlight the presence of microplastics in Antarctica, drawing global attention to the impact on wildlife and ecosystems and advocating for international efforts to tackle this pressing issue.
+In a 2024 update to his design, Bartram introduced modifications to the flag which replaced the solid white with multicolored dots, resembling pieces of plastic.
+The redesign was aimed at raising awareness about the presence of microplastics in Antarctica, drawing global attention to the impact on wildlife and ecosystems and advocating for international efforts to tackle this issue.